 Before we dive into a practical guide, let’s have a look at basic status codes that can occur and a brief explanation of why you should know about them:

 - 302 = Temporary redirect.
-Page A is temporarily redirected to page B. You should use this redirection if you plan to recover page A, but you don’t want your visitors to visit it for now.
-In terms of SEO, it is not recommended to redirect pages with this status code (with the exception of the case we have just described above).
+Page A is temporarily redirected to page B. You should use this redirect if you are planning to restore page A, but you don’t want your visitors to visit it for the time being.
+From an SEO point of view, it is not recommended to redirect pages with this status code (with the exception of the case we have just described above).

 - 404 = Not found.
 The page was not found.
 If the URL doesn’t exist on the web, we recommend redirecting these pages to the relevant page using the status code 301.

 - 410 = Gone.
 This status code is very similar to the 404 status code, but it is a bit more “permanent”.
 However, from an SEO point of view, these are very similar situations.
 Our recommendation is to find internal links that point to 410 pages and remove or edit these links so that they point to an available page with content.

 - 500 = Internal server error.
 As the name suggests, this is an internal error.
 It is therefore necessary to check where the problem has occurred.

 - 503 = Service Unavailable.
 It’s a good idea to check the page manually, as it’s probably not allowing bots to crawl the content.